Yves Jégo: Professional experience

-Lawsuits for defamation and insult
+Recognition

+On 6 November 2007, Jégo was among the guests invited to the state dinner hosted by U.S. President George W. Bush in honor of President Nicolas Sarkozy at the White House.

+Legal issues

 An active blogger himself, Jégo sued two blogs for defamation and insult.
 In 2007, he sued Frédéric Maupin and Jean-Luc Pujo for calling him a "liar" and "manipulator" during the 2007 legislative campaign.
 His suit was dismissed in November 2007, and his subsequent appeal in July 2009 by the Paris appeal court.